01-26-20 I Am Women

 Sonya moved to a different seat to find new faces for her music.
 Once situated Sonya looked up to scan the room.
 She didn’t notice that she sat across from window overlooking the air field.
 Since it was late at night, the window was black and worked like a large mirror.
 Sonya sat there starting into her own eyes.
 She clearly saw herself sitting alone in the airport.

 Then the music began.
 It was ‘I am Woman’.
-Sonya couldn’t recall adding this song to her play list, but here it was.
+Sonya couldn’t recall adding this song to her play list, but there it was.
 Sonya immediately felt touched.
 As she scanned her image in the window, she thought about her life as a woman.
 Many positives and many negatives came to her mind.
 Sex was great, but sexual harassment was horrible, and Sonya, like most women, had too many intrusions.
 The work force seemed like a mine field that women were doomed to walk through for a fraction of the pay.
-And if a woman dares try to play with the big boys, the mine fields become denser.
-And if a woman wants children and a career, the extra work load is usually on the woman’s shoulders.
+And if a woman dared try to play with the big boys, the mine fields became denser.
+And if a woman wanted children and a career, the extra work load was usually on the woman’s shoulders.
 The song that Sonya always thought was a little corny, now held deep meaning.

 Sonya felt waves of sorrow as she knew that she never participated in women’s issues.
 Though women fighters were always pushing for change that came slowly, Sonya never contributed.
 She even voted against women taking office.
-But now she sees how she benefitted from their hard work and accepted their improvements, but never felt connected.
-Possibly it was the competition she felt from her sisters that alienated her from women, but that’s only a tired excuse.
+But now she saw how she benefited from their hard work and accepted their improvements, but never felt connected.
+Possibly it was the competition she felt from her sisters that alienated her from women, but that was only a tired excuse.
 Sonya was a confident, talented and respectable person.
 She could see in the window someone she is proud of, but she also saw the bit of sadness that surrounded her eyes.